 Toys and Books to Pack for Toddlers During Plane and Car Trips

-If you have a toddler that will need a few distractions throughout the trip, consider the following ideas.
+If you have a toddler who will need a few distractions throughout the trip, consider the following ideas.
 Pick and choose according to your little one’s interests and attention span.
 Consider these toddler plane activities and car activities for toddlers.

 Board Books with Flaps

-Our little one loves books with flaps and her current obsessions include animals, colors and people.
-The books below from Little People and Cottage Door Press are some of our favorites for travel.
+Our little one loves books with flaps and her current obsessions include animals, colors, and people.
+The books from Little People and Cottage Door Press are some of our favorites for travel.
 In fact, I keep them in our travel bag, so they are new and exciting to her when she sees them on trips.